-- Classroom furniture is set up to maximize distance between students and between students and teachers.
-It is strongly recommended that distance between students in the classroom and between students and teachers be no less than 3 feet in classrooms where there are unvaccinated students.
-Additional considerations for schools who choose to maintain a physical distancing policy with a 3-foot distance include: - Focus on high mask adherence-if there are doubts about mask adherence, consider more robust physical distancing practices; - Consider enhancing other mitigation layers, such as stable groups or improved ventilation; - Maintain an increased distance as much as possible during times when students or staff are not masked (e.g., due to eating or drinking, napping)

-- Use physical barriers between students to minimize contact. - Nan or rest areas in classrooms have students placed increased distance apart and alternating feet to head. • Other: Consider offering physical education class outdoors as much as possible and select activities that allow physical distancing and limited physical contact.
-Consider implementing school policies that promote physical distancing in locker rooms.
-Policies may include: Offering access to locker rooms only when staff supervision is possible.
-Staggering locker room access.
-Creating alternative options for storage of student clothing, books, and other items.
-Consider implementing measures to increase physical distancing during school meals when students will be unmasked.
-These may include (check all that apply): Meals are eaten in classrooms or outdoors, without any mingling of stable groups from different classrooms.
-If students line up to pick up food, tape or other markings are used to promote appropriate distance between students.
-Staff are deployed during meals to maintain physical distancing and prevent any mixing of students from different stable groups.
-If meals take place in a cafeteria, mealtimes are staggered to reduce the number of groups in the cafeteria at any one time.
-If meals take place in a cafeteria, space between all tables/chairs has been increased to maintain appropriate distance between students while eating.
-Barriers between tables and/or chairs may be used as an alternative when enhanced distancing is not possible.
-Consider implementing measures to promote physical distancing in school areas used for student suppor
+adults inter-m der adopting a school-wide approach to creating and maintaining stable groups, in which supervising and children stay together for as many activities as possible (e.g., meals, recreation, etc.), and avoid hingling with people outside of their group in the setting, throughout the school day.
+Stable groups are ered a best practice at all grade levels and therefore recommended but not required. • Students with IEP or 504 plans who require specialized services may be pulled out of their general education classroom and grouped with other students requiring similar services as needed to provide appropriate level of instruction and care. • Specialized staff who serve students with IEP or 504 plans and/or provide specialized services will need to work with different stable groups during the school day and this should be accommodated.
+Staff that are not fully vaccinated should consider wearing a face shield in addition to the required mask if entering multiple classrooms for this purpose.
+All staff should be encouraged to wash or sanitize hands after leaving a classroom and before entering another classroom with a different group of students. der implementing measures that allow for recommended physical distancing within classrooms when le without interfering with essential operations.
+These may include the following measures (check all oply): • Classroom furniture is set up to maximize distance between students and between students and teachers.
+Where distancing is not feasible consider other safety measures including focus on high mask adherence. • Consider enhancing other mitigation layers, such as stable groups or improved ventilation. • Maintain an increased distance as much as possible during times when students or staff are not masked (e.g., due to eating or drinking, napping). • Nap or rest areas in classrooms have students placed an increased distance apart and alternating feet to head. • Other: physic ler offering physical education class outdoors as much as possible and select activities that allow for al distancing.
+Physical education classes held indoors requires all present to wear masks except when g water.
+Consideration of the considera der implementing school policies that promote physical distancing in locker rooms.
+Policies may e: • Offering access to locker rooms only when staff supervision is possible.
+Staggering locker room access. • Creating alternative options for storage of student clothing, books, and other items. der implementing measures to increase physical distancing during school meals when students will nasked.
+These may include (check all that apply): • Meals are eaten in classrooms or outdoors, without mingling of stable groups from different classrooms • If students line up to pick up food, tape or other markings are used to promote distance between students • Staff are deployed during meals to maintain distancing and prevent mixing of students from different stable groups • If meals take place in a cafeteria, mealtimes are staggered to reduce the number of groups in the cafeteria at any one time • If meals take place in a cafeteria, space between all tables/chairs has been increased to maintain distance between students while eating.
+Barriers between tables and/or chairs may be used as an alternative when distancing is not possible onsider implementing measures to promote physical distancing in school areas used for student support rvices.